 Throughout her career, Kelly has been committed to nature-based therapeutic approaches to healing.
 In her personal life she has experienced the power derived from spending time in wild places; learning how to adapt to life’s changes and how to overcome a variety of challenges.

-Kelly is grateful for the opportunity to be a part of the Family Services Team!
+Kelly is grateful for the opportunity to be a part of the Clinical Team!
 She was specifically drawn to this program because she believes in the importance of relationships, exploring family systems and discovering self through shared experiences in nature.
 She believes that the Open Sky philosophy of incorporating family into the treatment process is critical to a student’s success, and that one healthy relationship can save a life.

 In her spare time, Kelly still romps around the Grand Canyon either by foot or boat and she continues to find love in chaos.
 Her latest passion is scampering up vertical limestone or sandstone rocks any chance she gets!